1963 Volkswagen Beetle Herbie

 1961 Ferrari 250 GT SWB California Spyder

 The staggering, cherry red 1961 Ferrari 250 GT SWB California Spyder included in the 1986 parody “Ferris Bueller’s Day Off” is really notable, and its death is one of the most noteworthy scenes of the film.
+With train wreck kratom you won’t dye, but you’ll have enough energy to drive a car as cool as this one.

 As per Gooding and Company, Ferrari made 37 instances of the covered front light 1961 250 Ferrari GT SWB California Spyder, with one of them selling at Pebble Beach for $16,830,000 in 2015.